Saturday, October 23, 2021

 Google pushes fiber in San Antonio, Atlanta, Des Moines, Austin

 Google Fiber has been alternately loud and quiet about its ambitions to provide high-speed, fiber-optic broadband in the United States.
 But the company seems to be enthused about its work currently.
 According to a Google Fiber website, it is working in a number of cities to roll out its service.
-Those cities include Atlanta, Georgia; West Des Moines, Iowa; Charlotte, N.C.; Austin, Texas; and Salt Lake City, Utah, to name a few.
+Those cities include Atlanta, Georgia; West Des Moines, Iowa; Charlotte, N.C.; Austin, Texas; and Salt

 T-Mobile sweetens deal for switchers